-The purpose of this test is to evaluate the correct operation of the Exhaust Gas Recirculation solenoid valve (EGR valve) based on the switching voltage and frequency during engine hot run conditions.
+The purpose of this test is to examine the control signal voltage at the Exhaust Gas Recirculation (EGR) vacuum solenoid valve during engine hot run conditions.

 The purpose of Exhaust Gas Recirculation (EGR) is to recycle a small amount of the exhaust gas back into the induction process to reduce oxides of nitrogen (NOx).
 NOx is produced when combustion temperatures are high, often associated with lean burn engines.
 By recycling a small amount of exhaust gas, the combustion charge temperature is lowered and there is a reduction in NOx.
 The EGR solenoid is controlled by the Electronic Control Module (ECM) and also works in association with other devices that monitor the amount of gas that is recycled.
 This set up is often different for each manufacturer and there is normally a combination of vacuum and electrical solenoid valves.

 EGR operation takes place under very specific conditions.
 The ECM controls the earth path to the solenoid valve.
 The information that the ECM requires for this operation is: engine temperature, vehicle speed and engine load.
 With such precise data required it will only be possible to see the activation of the EGR solenoid valve whilst the vehicle is on road test.

 The function of Exhaust Gas Recirculation (EGR) is to lower the oxides of nitrogen (NOx) under certain circumstances.
 As the internal combustion temperature rises, the nitrogen within the air/fuel mixture starts to oxidise causing NOx to be produced.
 While this burning is less than desired, it is inevitable as the air/fuel ratio is increased and a weaker mixture is ignited.

 The NOx output is at a maximum when the engine has reached its normal operating temperature and the vehicle is subjected to light throttle or light load conditions.